Menu

 Challenging projects and financing through processes built into regulation

 It is common for national regulation to have built in processes and avenues to lodge challenges and complaints of projects by corporations that could damage the environment.
-These challenge processes are often found in regulation governing projects which may have an environmental impact.
-For example, EU Directive 85/337 requires information to be gathered by a developer for an assessment of a project impact on the environment if it falls within the scope of the directive (Environmental Impact Assessment).
-Under the Directive, the public and environmental authorities must be informed and consulted on the decision to grant development consent.
+These challenge processes are often found in the regulations governing projects which may have an environmental impact.
+For example, EU Directive 85/337 requires information to be gathered by a developer for an assessment of a project’s impact on the environment if it falls within the scope of the directive (Environmental Impact Assessment).
+Under the Directive, the public and environmental authorities must be informed and consulted on the decision in order to grant development consent.
 The public has the right to challenge the decision judicially.
 Governments may publish these regulations on their online legislation database, such as EU-Lex.

 Challenging projects and financing through national law regulating corporate behaviour